ShrikantUppin/ShrikantUppin/README.md

 ## Hi there 👋🏻

-I am currently working as a Technical Engineer (Data Science | Data Analysis) at <strong>[Nalco Water an ECOLAB Company](https://www.ecolab.com/nalco-water){:target="_blank" rel="noopener"}</strong>.
+I am currently working as a Technical Engineer (Data Science | Data Analysis) at <a href="https://www.ecolab.com/nalco-water" target="_blank">Nalco Water an ECOLAB Company</a>.
 I come with an extensive experience of working with different technologies including Data Science, Machine Learning and Deep Learning, Data Analysis

 In the past, I have worked with ExcelR Solutions and The Sparks Foundation as a Data Science Intern.
 I have also worked in mechanical industry as NPD Engineer, QA Engineer.